stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   parameters: #declares the parameters for resources

   resources: #declares the template resources
-  # e.g. instances, floating IPs, etc.
+  # e.g. alarms, floating IPs, instances etc.

   outputs: #declares the output of the stack